-This statement is made pursuant to s.54 of the Modern Slavery Act 2015.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
 It details the steps that Made.com Design Ltd (“MADE”) has taken - and is continuing to take - to ensure that modern slavery and human trafficking is not taking place within our business or supply chain.

-MADE is an online design brand with a vision to make great design accessible to everyone.
-We collaborate with talented designers and work closely with suppliers across the world to offer consumers unique furniture and homeware products at affordable prices.
-MADE is registered in England and Wales with company number 07101408 and we have employees based in the United Kingdom, certain European countries, China and Vietnam.
+MADE is a design brand with a vision to make great design accessible to everyone.
+We collaborate with talented designers and work closely with suppliers across the world to offer consumers unique furniture, homeware and lifestyle products at affordable prices.
+MADE is incorporated in England and Wales with company number 07101408 and is a wholly owned subsidiary of Made.com Limited, a company incorporated in Gibraltar under company number 113041.
+MADE has employees based in the United Kingdom, certain European countries, China and Vietnam.

-We believe that our biggest exposure to modern slavery lies in our product supply chains in China, Vietnam, and India.
+We believe that our biggest exposure to modern slavery lies in our product supply chains in China, Vietnam, India, Malaysia, Indonesia and certain countries in Eastern Europe.
 As such, our activities relating to assessing and managing our modern slavery risks focus on our key suppliers in these geographic regions.

 - Recruitment policy.
-We conduct eligibility to work checks for all employees in our offices globally to safeguard against human trafficking or individuals being forced to work against their will.
+We conduct eligibility-to-work checks for all employees globally to safeguard against human trafficking or individuals being forced to work against their will.

 - Employee policies.
-Our employee handbook includes, among other things, policies on diversity, health and safety, grievance procedures and whistleblowing.
+Our employee handbook includes policies on diversity, health and safety, grievance procedures and whistleblowing.
 The whistleblowing policy in particular ensures that all employees know that they can raise concerns without fear of reprisals.

 - Supplier code of conduct.
 We require all our suppliers to make a number of contractual commitments to us as part of the supplier terms and conditions that they sign.
 Under these terms and conditions, suppliers must adhere to all applicable laws regulating child working and bonded labour; must not under any circumstances or on any basis, engage any person under the age of 15; and must maintain appropriate workplace health, safety and welfare conditions.
 Any breach of these commitments is one of the grounds under which we can terminate the relationship with the supplier.

-Our suppliers also agree to assist and cooperate with us on any due diligence checks, audits and inspections that we may undertake to verify their compliance with these commitments.
-These checks, audits and inspections are further discussed below.
+Our suppliers also agree to assist and cooperate with us on any due diligence checks, audits, and inspections that we may undertake to verify their compliance with these commitments.
+Further details of these checks, audits and inspections are provided below.

 We also engage an experienced third party to train our UK and Chinese buying and quality teams on UK and EU compliance matters.